The Real Estate Education Course Catalog includes:

 Questions to consider when applying this law to your daily practice:

 The duty of the escrow officer is to follow the instructions of the buyer and seller as presented in the negotiated purchase and sale agreement.
-When escrow officers are put in the position of getting documents signed that are part of the purchase and sale agreement, their neutrality is compromised and they’re conducting unlicensed real estate activity.
+When escrow officers are put in the position of getting documents signed that are part of the purchase and sale agreement, their neutrality is compromised and they’re conducting an unlicensed real estate activity.

 The real estate licensee should provide escrow with signed negotiated documents.
 When changes are needed, it’s the real estate licensee’s responsibility to provide signed documents.